Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 npm install @angular/elements@<version>
 ```

-`Use relevant version of @angular-architects/module-federation` <a href="https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use" target="_blank">check here version compatibility.</a>
+`Use relevant version of @angular-architects/module-federation.` <a href="https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use" target="_blank">Check version compatibility here.</a>

 **Define customElement**

 Angular elements are Angular components packaged as custom elements (also called Web Components), a web standard for defining new HTML elements in a framework-agnostic way.

-Angular provides the createCustomElement() function for converting an Angular component, together with its dependencies, to a custom element
+Angular provides the createCustomElement() function for converting an Angular component, together with its dependencies, to a custom element.

 ```typescript
 export class AppModule {